bitchan/eccrypto/README.md

 ## Usage

-With the help of browserify `eccrypto` provides different implementation for Browser and Node.js with the same API.
+With the help of browserify `eccrypto` provides different implementations for Browser and Node.js with the same API.
 Because WebCryptoAPI defines asynchronous promise-driven API, implementation for Node needs to use promises too.

 ```js
 var eccrypto = require("eccrypto");